superstringsoftware/observatory/README.md

     timestamp: timestamp # timestamp as a Date()
     full_message: full_message # full textual log message (useful for quick export etc)
     uid: uid # currently logged in user id (if log_user option set to true)
+    ip: ip # IP address of the client in case it's an http request (working on logging socks requests too)
+    elapsedTime: time # time in ms, e.g. response time for http request, or method running time for profiling calls
+    customOptions: obj # any EJSONable object; currently cannot be set from public API but is filled when logging http calls
 ```
 This should be enough if you want to manipulate your logs in any way you want that Observatory
 does not provide out of the box.
 Access the "_observatory_logs" collection directly via